roll4sol/rdice-web-app/README.md

-This README is designed to look professional for both users and potential investors, focusing on the technical stack and the "provably fair" nature of the project.
-It highlights the Solana/Anchor architecture while keeping the instructions clean.

----

 # Roll4Sol: Decentralized Peer-to-Peer Dice 🎲

 Roll4Sol is a high-performance, decentralized gaming protocol built on the **Solana** blockchain.
 Unlike traditional online casinos, Roll4Sol uses an on-chain, trustless vault system where players duel directly against each other.
 No house, no hidden logic—just pure code.